Hardware

 OWC USB-C Travel Dock review: Great addition for MacBook Pro power users

-If you’re a photographer, and perhaps an occasional videographer, using a modern MacBook Pro with USB-C ports you’re likely in the market for a compatible SD card reader or a dock, such as the OWC USB-C Travel Dock.
-Few photographers will not have heard of OWC’s multi-port docks, they are well known but these are desktop models and while excellent they’re relatively pricey.
-I have this model as well as the Travel Dock and it greatly simplifies my desktop.
-Fortunately, as a forward-looking company, OWC introduced a small Travel Dock version which is not only purposefully small but also relatively affordable.
-There are now two versions, the original (available in a range…
+If you’re a photographer, and perhaps an occasional videographer, using a modern MacBook Pro with USB-C ports, you’re likely in the market for a compatible SD card reader or a dock, such as the OWC USB-C Travel Dock.
+Few photographers will not have heard of OWC’s multi-port docks; they are well known, but these are desktop models, and while excellent, they’re relatively pricey.
+I have this model, which is outstanding, as well as the Travel Dock, and it greatly simplifies my desktop.
+Fortunately, as a forward-looking company, OWC introduced a small Travel Dock version, which is not only purposefully small but also relatively affordable.
+There are now two versions, the…

 -